imihhail/bomberman-dom/README.md

 For any questions or suggestions, feel free to contact us directly at `Kood / Jõhvi Discord`.

+## Nota Bene

+The project is still a work in progress, has some bugs and could also hold more simple games in the future with some new minor bugs.

 _Authors: [Jaanus Saar](https://01.kood.tech/git/jsaar), [Ivar Mihhailov](https://01.kood.tech/git/imihhail), [Oliver Vilu](https://01.kood.tech/git/ovilu)_